jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 This code:

 - Assigns delegations to operators for each vault
 - Uses different delegation amounts from the predefined list
 - Skips the last operator (zero delegation operator) to test that operators without delegation cannot vote

 ### ST Mints and Vaults Registration

 This step tracks each mint supported by the NCN and its weight.
-This information is crucial for taking system snapshots and could be used with price oracles (like Switchboard) to assign weights based on token prices.
+This information is crucial for taking system snapshots, specially if the token price is used as the weight, in this case an oracle (like Switchboard) could be used to fetch token prices before each vote

 ```rust
 let restaking_config_address = Config::find_program_address(&jito_restaking_program::id()).0;